land-info-lab/viewscape/vignettes/viewscape.md

                                           parallel = TRUE,
                                           workers = 8)

-    # Use plot all viewsheds on DSM
+    # plot all viewsheds on DSM
     par(mfrow=c(3,3))
     for(i in 1:length(output)) {
       each <- output[[i]]